lfkrebs/stata-cookbook/README.md

 Alternatively, you can get [the entire cookbook in one file](https://github.com/lfkrebs/stata-cookbook/blob/master/all-in-one.do) ([download](https://raw.githubusercontent.com/lfkrebs/stata-cookbook/master/all-in-one.do)).

-## Make it yours

-You can simply download any and all of the do-files for this cookbook here and modify them for your own needs.

 If you are used to working with GitHub, you can also fork the entire repository to get your own versioned copy of the cookbook.

 ## Contribute